Friday, November 6, 2020

 And ran.

 He did not stop until he returned back to his camp just as the early evening sun was preparing to set and when he stepped shakily into his clearing.
-He collapsed next to his unlit bonfire and tent onto his back, heaving for breath, and dripping immensely with sweat from the marathon he had just run for his life—in armor on a hot, humid summer day, no less, with an intense throbbing pain cutting into his side...
+He collapsed next to his unlit bonfire and tent onto his back, heaving for breath, and dripping immensely with sweat from the marathon he had just run for his life—in armor on a hot, humid summer day, no less, with an intense throbbing pain jabbing into his side...

-When the adrenaline and the feeling of ‘about to pass out from exhaustion’ settled away, he clenched his teeth angrily, gripping a fistful of dirt as he pushed himself to sit upright, before pounding the ground hard with his fist.
+When the adrenaline and the feeling of ‘about to pass out from exertion’ settled away, he clenched his teeth angrily, gripping a fistful of dirt as he pushed himself to sit upright, before pounding the ground hard with his fist.

 Dammit!